 This could be the time to gently pitch your website as one of the most “trusted” places online that sell quality wigs.
 Don't push it, however.

-If a visitor wants to buy from you, they will when the trust is earned.
+If a visitor wants to buy something from you, they will when the trust is earned.
 And the only way they'll ever trust you is if you've added value to their lives.

 Watch this video to understand this concept of marketing better.